shaunhey/sensi-client/README.md

 # sensi-client
 sensi-client is an unofficial Node.js module for interacting with the Sensi thermostat API.
+Note: sensi-client is still under active development and should be considered alpha-quality.

 # Requirements
 `request` for Sensi API connectivity